nv0skar/SeekHub/README.md

 ```
 After running that, the server should be now listening on port `2000` as default.

 If you go to the website you'll find the not completed yet setup page.
-I created an example config file for testing, bypass the setup page just go to `configs.json` and change the `setup` value to `true` then, rerun the server.
-After that you should be able to access the main page.
+I created an example config file for testing, to bypass the setup page and see an example portfolio just rename `example_config.json` to `config.json` and rerun the server.
+After that you should be able to access the main page!

 ## <a name="contribution"></a>Contribution 🌈
 If you want, you can contribute to make this a better project!

 ## <a name="development"></a>Development 🧑‍💻
 ### <a name="developmentTODO"></a>TODO 🛸
-- [ ] Implement the setup page
 - [ ] Implement the dashboard
+- [ ] Implement REST API